Non-equivalence of quasilinear dynamical systems and their statistical closures: Set-up of the Models and Numerical framework

+We first examine cases that demonstrate divergences between QL and CE2 in deterministic systems, before adopting a stochastic forcing model \citep{Young12,Farrell2013,Tobias2013,Constantinou2016,Marston2019}.
+This enables us to highlight that disagreements between QL and CE2 may also appear in this commonly utilised scenario.

-The spectral solver \verb+ZonalFlow.jl+ (written in Julia \cite{Julia2017} and available online \cite{Nivarti2021}) is used to obtain QL and CE2 solutions of equation (\ref{eq:vorticity}).
-Timestepping algorithms are imported from the well-tested ecosystem of the \verb+DifferentialEquations.jl+ \cite{Rackauckas2017} package; here we use the explicit $5/4$ Runge-Kutta method of Dormand-Prince with a fixed timestep.
+The spectral solver \verb+ZonalFlow.jl+ written in the Julia programming language \citep{Julia2017} and available online \citep{Nivarti2021} is used to obtain QL and CE2 solutions of equation (\ref{eq:vorticity}).
+Timestepping algorithms are imported from the well-tested ecosystem of the \verb+DifferentialEquations.jl+ package \citep{Rackauckas2017}; here we use the explicit $5/4$ Runge-Kutta method of Dormand-Prince with a fixed timestep for the deterministic cases, and a SRIW1 method of order $1.5$ for the stochastic cases.
 For the purpose of comparing QL and CE2 solutions, the key is to use the same spatial resolution for each model.
-As a result a relatively small number of spectral modes -- here $8^2$ and $16^2$ -- for the Kolmogorov flow and pointjet cases is sufficient to demonstrate differences.
-The solution behaviour remains qualitatively similar for higher resolutions, and does not change our conclusions.
+We use small numbers of spectral modes -- here $M \times N = 8 \times 8$, $16 \times 16$ and $12\times20$ -- for the Kolmogorov flow, pointjet and stochastic cases respectively.
+This allows us to demonstrate clearly the differences between QL and CE2.
+We have verified that the solution behaviour remains qualitatively similar for higher resolutions.